slukits/lines/README.md

 programmatically posted events to listener implementations of provided components.
 While listener implementations print to an provided environment which is associated with the portion of the screen of their component.
-That's it.
-Really.

-Almost. lines wraps the package [tcell](https://github.com/gdamore/tcell) which does the heavy lifting on the terminal side.
+lines wraps the package [tcell](https://github.com/gdamore/tcell) which does the heavy lifting on the terminal side.
 I didn't see a point in making something well done worse hence I didn't wrap the constants and types which are defined by tcell and are used for